Indonesian military ranks: Ranks between 1945–1957

-The TKR's Ground, Air and Naval Forces, later the Indonesian Army, Air Force, and Navy, used these ranks.
-(The same Army ranks were also used by the nascent Indonesian Marine Corps.)
+The TKR's Ground, Air and Naval Forces, later the Indonesian Army, Air Force, and Navy, used these ranks with different insignias for Navy officers following Japanese and Dutch precedence.
+(The same Army ranks were also used by the nascent Indonesian Marine Corps which was established at the same time.)

+In 1950 the Navy received updated officer shoulder board insignia which removed the executive curl on the shoulder board mark.